What is Gardner syndrome?

 Gardner syndrome

-Gardner syndrome is characterized by multiple small and large intestinal polyps, osteomas of the skull and jaw and soft tissue tumours (multiple lipomas, fibromas of the mesentery or abdominal wall, and epidermoid cysts).
+Gardner syndrome is characterized by multiple small and large intestinal polyps, osteomas of the skull and jaw, and soft tissue tumors (multiple lipomas, fibromas of the mesentery or abdominal wall, and epidermoid cysts).

-It is a rare condition and inherited as an autosomal dominant fashion.
-Like FAP (Familial adenomatous polyposis), the germline mutation in the tumour suppressor APC (adenomatous polyposis coli) gene located in chromosome 5, is the cause of developing Gardner syndrome.
+It is a rare condition and is inherited in an autosomal dominant fashion.
+Like FAP (Familial adenomatous polyposis), the germline mutation in the tumor suppressor APC (adenomatous polyposis coli) gene located in chromosome 5, is the cause of developing Gardner syndrome.

 It carries an increased risk of papillary carcinoma of the thyroid and colonic carcinoma.